Do you know what’s the worst thing about tomato paste? It’s the fact that most recipes call for only a tablespoon or two of it.

 Can You Freeze Tomato Paste?

-Yes, freezing tomato paste is definitely an option.
-Of course, the quality degrades slightly once you defrost the paste.
-Fortunately, tomato paste is most often used in cooked dishes, where the slight change of taste is hardly noticeable.
 While you can transfer the remaining paste into a freezer-safe container and chuck it into the freezer, there is a better way.
 Enter freezing in ice cube trays.

 Freezing in ice cube trays is easy and requires little work and cleanup.
 Here’s how to do it:

-- Transfer the paste into the trays.
+- Transfer the paste into the tray.

 - Put the freezer bag into the freezer.